 The demand for computer support specialists is growing as the number of computers and their level of complexity rise, according to the U.S. Department of Labor.
-As a Computer Support Specialist- IT program graduate, you're prepared for a variety of careers including IT consultant, help desk/support specialist, PC programmer, computer sales representative, IT trainer, network assistant, desktop application developer, and PC repair technician.
+As an IT: Technology Support Specialist program graduate, you're prepared for a variety of careers including IT consultant, help desk/support specialist, PC programmer, computer sales representative, IT trainer, network assistant, desktop application developer, and PC repair technician.

 Follow Your Path

 All credits from the following technical diploma(s) apply toward this associate degree:

 IT: Technology Support Technician, 311546,